LeMinhTris2306/Opencart-demo-test/README.md

 # Opencart-demo-test

-Testing the Opencart demo web using pytest and selenium
+Testing the OpenCart e-commerce web application using pytest and selenium

 Package:
 -Selenium version 4.25.0